andreshazard/DeskTicketView/README.md

 # DeskTicketView
-Web application to view Desk.com tickets using their API
+Web application to view Desk.com tickets using their API.
+Build with Spring MVC and Freemarker